 While you are a student at the University of Bath and after you cease to be a student, the University needs to collect, store, use and disclose certain data about you for purposes connected with your studies, including providing services to applicants, current students and alumni.

 By registering at the University of Bath as a student, you consent to the University collecting, storing, using and disclosing data about you for any purposes connected with your studies, your health and safety and for other legitimate reasons while you are a student, and also for certain purposes after you cease to be student, and as detailed in this document.

 When we process data about you, we have to observe the requirements of the Data Protection Act.
 The Act establishes a framework within which information about individuals can be legally collected, stored, used and disclosed.
-This statement is designed to highlight the areas of Data Protection which are particularly relevant to students, and to help students understand how information about them will be collected, stored, used and disclosed.
+This statement is designed to highlight the areas of Data Protection which are particularly relevant to you, and to help you understand how information about you will be collected, stored, used and disclosed.
 It applies to all students regardless of age, so if you are under 18, you will be treated in the same way as students who are over 18 for Data Protection purposes.

 Understanding what student information the University will store

 The University of Bath will collect data about you in the course of our dealings with you as a future, current or former student: for example, when you apply, when you register and as you progress through your course.
 We may also receive data about you from outside the University, such as information from UCAS relating to applications, and information supplied by referees.
 If you are a current or former student, examples of the data which the University may hold about you include:

 - Details of your emergency contacts - by providing this information, you confirm you have their consent for us to hold their information and use it in case of emergency